anxiousbilla/JetpackComposeDemoApp/README.md

 - LazyGrid
 - Top app bar and navigation drawer
 - Scaffold
 - Bottom sheet
+- SnackBar

 ## Not included in this demo app code, should be included:
-- Snackbar
 - Pagination